Madhuk31/AI_Based_Diabetes_Prediction_System/README.md

 classification methods to get the best accuracy.

 ABSTRACT:
-ABSTRACT: Diabetes Mellitus is a serious illness that affects a large number of people.
+ Diabetes Mellitus is a serious illness that affects a large number of people.
 Diabetes mellitus can be brought on by a number of factors, including advanced age, obesity, a poor diet, genetics, high blood pressure, and lack of exercise.
 Diabetes increases a person's risk of developing heart disease, renal